BP-H/superNova_2177/README.md

 ### Test Requirements

-Before running `pytest`, install the minimal set of packages required for the tests:
+Before running `pre-commit` or `pytest`, install the minimal set of packages required for the tests:

 ```bash
 pip install -r requirements-minimal.txt